The most sensational, inspirational, celebrational, muppetational

 To flex Node.js chops, and because my old site crashed and there doesn't seem to exist a self-hosted CMS that uses Dropbox to store Markdown that turns into pages, I made the engine that runs this thing.
 It...works?
 But roughly.
-And technically it's available and open source but like use at your own risk y'all.

 The major motivation guiding the design is to have a simple-ish blog engine that could use Dropbox (or any other folder-based file-syncing software) as a store for Markdown files that will eventually turn into the pages.
 I like writing in Markdown, and I don't want to ever deal with an admin panel or entering things on a website to make a new post.
 I just want to write a Markdown file, drop it in a folder, and have my site work fine (especially so I can edit and post on mobile easily.)
 And that's what this does.

 (Also my old site couldn't do link posts, and this can.)